artur-shaik/vim-javacomplete2/README.md

 `let g:JavaComplete_CustomTemplateDirectory = '~/jc_templates'` - set directory that contains custom templates, for class creation.
 By default this options is null.

-`let g:JavaComplete_AutoStartServer = 0` - Disable automatic startup of server
+`let g:JavaComplete_AutoStartServer = 0` - Disable automatic startup of server.

 `let g:JavaComplete_CompletionResultSort = 1` - Sort completion results alphabetically.

-`let g:JavaComplete_IgnoreErrorMsg = 1` When it is greater than 0, the error message will be ignored.
+`let g:JavaComplete_IgnoreErrorMsg = 1` - When it is greater than 0, the error message will be ignored.
 By default it is 0.

+`let g:JavaComplete_CheckServerVersionAtStartup = 0` - Check server version on startup.
+Can be disabled on slow start, or infinite recompilation.
+By default it is 1.

 ## Commands